 It preserves at-risk content, rare documents, and often overlooked resources.
-And it indexes vetted, high-quality materials on the open web, simplifying discovery for scholars and student
+And it indexes vetted, high-quality materials on the open web, simplifying discovery for scholars and student.

 At a glance